 The Galaxy Tab 4 7″ would be the better option in case you really need Google Play store apps.
 You can side-load apps on the Kindle Fire HDX, but direct access is always more convenient.

-On the other hand, you can’t ignore the fact that you get a full HD display and far better features on the Kindle Fire HDX 7.
-It also has a better eReader compared to the Galaxy tab 4.
-Thus, unless for those specific reasons above, I do recommend to go for the Kindle Fire HDX for its features and affordable price.
+On the other hand, you can’t ignore the fact that you get a full HD display and some better features on the Kindle Fire HDX 7, but the price is also higher.

 Review from an actual user, who has chosen between the Kindle Fire HDX and the Galaxy Tab: